SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/macos-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will configure the yaml required for macOS Collection.
+In this step, you will configure the yaml required for macOS Collection.

-There are no parameters required for the macOS app to install.
-One can add a custom tag if required in this step.
+1. (Optional) You can add a custom tag, if desired.
+(There are no parameters required for the macOS app to install.)

-Click on the **Download YAML File** button to get the yaml file.
+2. Click on the **Download YAML File** button to get the yaml file.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Mac-OpenTelemetry/Mac-YAML.png')} alt="YAML" />

 :::note
-By default the collector will be sending process metrics to Sumo Logic.
-Since the number of processes running can be very large, this may result in significant increase in Data Points per Minute (DPM) If you would like to narrow down the list of processes being monitored, this can be done by adding the following entry under the process section of the downloaded yaml.
+By default, the collector will be sending process metrics to Sumo Logic.
+Since the number of processes running can be very large, this may result in significant increase in Data Points per Minute (DPM).
+If you would like to narrow down the list of processes being monitored, add the following entry under the process section of the downloaded yaml.
 ```sh
 process:
   include: